New Results on Nyldon Words and Nyldon-like Sets: Acknowledgments

 \section{Acknowledgments}

 This research was funded by NSF/DMS grant 1659047 and NSA grant H98230-18-1-0010.
 The author would like to thank Prof.\ Joe Gallian for organizing the Duluth REU where this research took place, as well as advisors Aaron Berger and Colin Defant.
 The author would also like to thank Amanda Burcroff and Sumun Iyer for providing helpful comments on drafts of this paper.
-Finally, the author would like to thank Spencer Compton for pointing the author toward helpful resources discussing the complexity of certain algorithms.
+The author would also like to thank Spencer Compton for pointing the author toward helpful resources discussing the complexity of certain algorithms.
+Finally, the author would like to thank the reviewers for several helpful comments.